ConfusingTheAudience/2024-projects/Votemeter/README.md

 * **Used**: Express + EJS <br />
 * **Version**: The version available on github works locally, for the production version I needed to make some changes by which some functions do not work as they should <br />

+* **Changes**: Things related to voting such as voting and deleting them are blocked, also update profile.
+The change between what is on github and what is in the production version is due to the fact that vercel is serverless<br />

+<b>If you want full capabilities you must use the github code locally</b> <br />

+I use cookies instead of sessions in production <br />

+I also had to change the paths to the files in the public and flaticon folder <br />

+One of the more significant changes was that in discover.ejs I had to completely change the discover.js script (no longer use it) and put some code of it into a regular script tag <br />

+In a normal environment, the votes are counted immediately and displayed next to the item, where you can see the number of votes and the average rating based on all the people's votes.
+A given user, if he has already cast his vote, does not change the number of all votes <br />

+In the profile in the settings section in a normal environment, you can update username or email.
+Even if the user clicks the Save Changes button the message Profile updated successfully! appears.
+In case of errors, they are also displayed in red color <br />

+On the My Rates subpage, the user can delete a given single record, then the last activity panel updates itself <br />

+After registration in the local environment, the user is redirected to the login page , in production - to the profile page <br />

+After removing all votes from the profile in settings also displays a message about the successful removal, while in production the user is redirected to the profile page <br />

+* **Used**: Express + EJS <br />

 ## Run